svladykin/ReplicaMap/README.md

-To avoid flush reordering (when a slow client requests a flush for the data that was already flushed time ago by another client and newer updates can be overwritten by the older ones) `FlushWorker` loads flush request history up to the safe depth and checks that the incoming flush requests have higher `ops` offset.
+To avoid flush reordering (when a slow client requests a flush for the data that was already flushed time ago by another client and newer updates can be overwritten by the older ones) `FlushWorker` ignores the incoming out of order flush requests.

 ## Topics configuration